 You are here

-It was in 2008, that Udayan Care thought of opening a new Home Child Care Institution (CCI) in Kurukshetra to help and support girls in need of care and protection.
-The home started in a rented house with just 2 children, but soon had the home resounding with the laughter of more little girls.
-It was such a lovely experience of observing the development of children from early age to teens.
+In 2008, Udayan Care decided to create the ‘Udayan Ghar for Girls', a new Home Child Care Institution (CCI) in Kurukshetra to help and support girls in need of care and safety.
+The family began in a leased home with only two children, but soon the house was filled with the laughter of many more little girls.
+Observing the development of children from infancy to adolescence was a wonderful experience.

 It was in 2015-16, ASOS, UK, our long term partners and donors agreed to fund the purchase of land and construction of a building in Kurukshetra, for Udayan Ghar as well as for USF.
 In 2017, the newly built, building was dedicated to the children, by Ms. Louise McCabe, Head CSR, ASOS.
-The first and second floor is reserved for Udayan Ghar, while the ground floor is for office and reception.
+The first and second floor is reserved for Udayan Ghar, while the ground floor is for office and USF work.
 There are also solar panels on the roof.
 We also established one IT training Centre in the basement so that Udayan Ghar girls, USF girls and other girls from the community could be trained on necessary IT skills.